-There are two primary use cases for ACL security: determining whether a user is allowed to perform an on an instance before the action is invoked, and restricting access to single or multiple instances after mare invoked (this is typically implemented by collection filtering).
-You can aclUtilService.hasPermission() explicitly, but this tends to clutter your code with security that often has little to do with business logic.
-Instead, Spring Security provides some convenient annotation are used to wrap your method calls in access checks.
+There are two primary use cases for ACL security: determining whether a user is allowed to perform an action on an instance before the action is invoked, and restricting access to single or multiple instances after methods are invoked (this is typically implemented by collection filtering).
+You can call aclutilService.hasPermission() explicitly, but this tends to clutter your code with security logic that often has little to do with business logic.
+Instead, Spring Security provides some convenient annotations that are used to wrap your method calls in access checks.